ARTISTS for FESTIVAL31 2017

 His works are politically charged, affected by growing up in Iran and being an asylum seeker in UK.

 He’s part of Between The Borders magazine and cofounder of Manteq Records representing Tehran’s underground abroad.
+The MP3 below is a recording of the work Farhood presented in Tate Liverpool as part of FESTIVAL31 2017.

 Faris Khalifa Faris is a Liverpool based guitarist who will be creating new collaborative work with Dorcas Seb for performances during the festival.
 He is also a writer and mental health advocate who represents a number of mental health charities around the UK.
 His work has appeared on such online publications the front page of Reddit, Upworthy, The Guardian, BBC,The Echo and the Daily Mail.
 Faris was has been recently featured as a case study in a documentary filmed by VICE UK, which tried to shed light on the stigma around men in mental health.